gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 ### optOutFromApplication
-Opt out company or store from other seller application
+UpdateOpt out company or store from other seller sales channel